tomp31/RiichiUKRankingSystem/mers-vs-rukrs.md

 Instead of imperfect implementations of estimates of opponent skill, all hanchan are considered equally.
 ​

-We acknowledge that it would be desirable to consider opponent skill, but this requires significant effort to track.
+It would be desirable to consider opponent skill, but this requires significant effort to track.
 We hope that treating all hanchan equally is a simple fix which is no less viable than the existing implementation of MERS.

 ### Focus on amount of play, not just number of tournaments